YubinXie/yubinxie/README.md

 - 🔭 I work on machine learning, biology & medicine

+- ⚡ I am currently writing my thesis and prepare my PhD defense
+- ⚡ I am organzing ICML 2023 computational biology workshop (icml-compbio.git.io)
+- ⚡ I am thinking about the future of LLM and AI in our society and medical field

 <!--
 **YubinXie/yubinxie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.